liux4189/LTE2B/README.md

 To recreate our experiment,
 1) Download openairinterface5g (OAI)source code.
-2) Configure and Patch OAI source code for the puropose of CTC.
+2) Configure and Patch OAI source code for the puropose of CTC according to Deployment Guide.pdf.
 3) Connect Smartphone to the OAI SDR LTE base station.
    Note that in order to connect to the OAI base station, a programmable SIM card is need.
 4) Run andorid program in LTEBee folder.